helpfulengineering/devops/guidance/Credentials.md

  - Numbers
  - Symbols

-If you change a password please update the record in lastpass, this will share the new passwords to all other authorized users.
+Once you change a password, please update the record in LastPass, so it's automatically shared with all the authorized users.